Pro Bono Society

 - Time spent traveling to and from a volunteer site should not be calculated as service hours.

 - A maximum of 6 hours of direct training may be credited toward service hours.
+The training must be related to the pro bono work being performed.

 - Pro Bono service must advance equal justice.
 The primary constituency served should be persons or causes with barriers to accessing justice, or organizations which benefit such individuals or causes.
 The most direct purpose of pro bono service is the provision of legal assistance at no charge to those who cannot otherwise afford legal counsel.